 On the rivers [or flowers], the verdant trees,

 To the joyous tunes of the instrument.

-Rousseau’s work continued to be derided by the critics up to and after his death in 1910, but he won followers among his contemporaries: Picasso, Matisse, and Toulouse-Lautrec – they all loved his works.
+Rousseau’s work continued to be derided by the critics up to and after his death in 1910, but he won followers among his contemporaries, such as Pablo Picasso, Henri Matisse, and Henri de Toulouse-Lautrec – they all loved his works.